-Add a little fun and excitement to your life by celebrating Fortune Cookie Day.
+Add a little fun and excitement to your life by celebrating National Fortune Cookie Day.
 These engaging biscuits always have a suitably general clairvoyant message inside which normally promises good health, luck or fortune to the recipient.
 It’s always nice to get an assurance of pleasant things to come, so a Fortune Cookie or two is just the thing to provide an intriguing and delightful break in the day.

 Every year, more than 3 billion fortune cookies are made and enjoyed by delighted fans.
-It’s time for everyone to enjoy this special celebration that is Fortune Cookie Day!
+It’s time for everyone to enjoy this special celebration that is National Fortune Cookie Day!

-History of Fortune Cookie Day
+History of National Fortune Cookie Day

 Many Americans who eat at Chinese-themed restaurants in the US tend to receive a fortune cookie at the end, making them associate this tradition with Chinese culture.
 However, the actual origins of this delightful treat can be traced back to Kyoto, Japan in the 19th century before making their way to American culture in the 20th century.